 - Estate taxes – Any local government, state law, and federal levies deducted from your estate after your funeral.

-- Inheritance taxes – Taxes owed by recipients upon receiving inherited property.
+- Inheritance taxes – Taxes that beneficiaries must pay after receiving inherited property.

-- Gift taxes – Taxes that are imposed on gifts that have been given beyond a specified threshold and are paid for by the creditors.
+- Gift taxes are taxes imposed on gifts given beyond a specified threshold and paid for by creditors.

-You can prevent probate and save your estate for the same purposes of paying an expensive amount of taxes by being aware of the tax processes that are involved in estate planning.
+You can prevent probate and save your estate for the same purposes of paying an expensive amount of taxes by being aware of the tax processes involved in estate planning.

 Questions to Ask a Lawyer for Estate Planning

-If you’re attempting to decide what assets to include within your estate plan, think about seeing an estate planning lawyer.
+If you’re attempting to decide what assets to include in your estate plan, consider seeing an estate planning lawyer.

 Making an asset inventory and creating legal paperwork are just two steps in the estate planning process that an attorney can help you with.

-Thankfully, a lot of lawyers offer the free consultation category to prospective clients.
+Thankfully, many lawyers offer the free consultation category to prospective clients.
 You can seek legal counsel at these consultations for opinions and assess whether the lawyer is a good fit in front of your needs.